 The term “lug bolts” comes up sometimes in discussing tire and wheel maintenance and may get confused with lug nuts or assumed to be a synonym.
 In truth, the two, while serving similar functions in fastening a wheel in place, are designed and used differently.

-A lug bolt, as the name suggests, features a threaded length of bolt extending from the lug’s seat.
+A lug bolt, as the name suggests, features a threaded length of a bolt extending from the lug’s seat.
 Though the exterior ‘cap’ looks much like a lug nut, this threading changes how a lug bolt is used.
 Vehicles designed for lug bolts lack wheel studs on the axle’s hub, as the lug bolt serves this purpose; the bolt is threaded through the wheel hub and into the axle.
 There are separate engineering considerations for each type of fastener, but most cars and wheels are designed mainly or solely for one or the other, so it is vital to understand that before purchasing parts or attempting installation.

 Stud bolts, which are bolts with two threaded ends and no head, also exist for use as fasteners.
 Functionally, this acts as a wheel stud that is installed on its own then capped with a lug nut.